 Cats are designed to eat a high protein diet of small animals and insects, which are approximately 70% water.
 Because of this, cats’ kidneys were designed to conserve water at all costs, therefore to see your cat drink more frequently (or at all, if you don’t usually) can be considered somewhat abnormal and may be an indication of something going wrong with your cats health.

-Did you know Chronic (long-standing) renal (kidney) failure, aka CRF is unfortunately a very common ‘old age’ disease in cats and the most common metabolic disease affecting domestic cats?
+Did you know Chronic kidney disease, aka CKD, is, unfortunately, a very common ‘old age’ disease in cats and the most common metabolic disease affecting domestic cats?
 Often by the time we notice our cat is drinking more, there may be less than 30% of kidney function left!

-One of the issues in our domesticated cats is evidence that poor oral health can predispose our older cats to CRF, so it is important to check their dental health regularlt and treat signs of dental disease as a preventative of CRF.
+One of the issues in our domesticated cats is evidence that poor oral health can predispose our older cats to CKD, so it is important to check their dental health regularly and treat signs of dental disease as a preventative of CKD.

 What can be done?